-- (4) A CDG Satellite shall no longer receive credits after the final bill is rendered on its account.
-Any remaining credit at the CDG Satellite account at the time its final bill is rendered will be purchased by the Authority at avoided energy prices as per the Statement of Market Energy Prices. - f) Projects with eligible Net Metering Technologies will receive volumetric (kWh) credits calculated and applied as described in items (1) through (5) below when (1) Mass Market Projects that are Substantially Interconnected before January 1, 2018 or (2) Large Offsite Projects have submitted complete applications as per Step 3 of the Authority's "Smart Grid Small Generator Interconnection Procedures" before May 1, 2018 and are interconnected by January 1, 2020. - (1) The CDG Host account will be billed in accordance with the procedures used to calculate a bill for an individually net metered Customer, except that Excess Generation remaining after the bill has been calculated will be allocated to each Satellite account in accordance with the CDG Host's designated allocation requests.
+- (4) A CDG Satellite shall no longer receive credits after the final bill is rendered on its account or the CDG Satellite is removed from a CDG Project.
+Any remaining credit at the CDG Satellite account at the time its final bill is rendered or it is removed from the CDG project will be returned to the CDG Host account.
+The CDG Host account may then distribute these credits to other satellites in accordance with the Annual Allocation Request below. - (a) A CDG Satellite that has been removed from a CDG project, but continues to maintain an active utility account, may not subscribe to a new CDG project until the billing period after which all banked credits are returned to the original CDG Host's account. - f) Projects with eligible Net Metering Technologies will receive volumetric (kWh) credits calculated and applied as described in items (1) through (5) below when (1) Mass Market Projects that are Substantially Interconnected before January 1, 2018 or (2) Large Offsite Projects have submitted complete applications as per Step 3 of the Authority's "Smart Grid Small Generator Interconnection Procedures" before May 1, 2018 and are interconnected by January 1, 2020. - (1) The CDG Host account will be billed in accordance with the procedures used to calculate a bill for an individually net metered Customer, except that Excess Generation remaining after the bill has been calculated will be allocated to each Satellite account in accordance with the CDG Host's designated allocation requests.
 Any Excess Generation remaining after the allocation will remain with the CDG Host account as an energy credit to be allocated to the Satellite accounts in future billing periods. - (2) As each CDG Satellite account is billed, Excess Generation allocated to the Satellite account will be applied to the CDG Satellite account as if the Customer were individually net metered.
-For CDG Satellite accounts served under time-of-use rates, the Excess Generation will be further allocated to the rating periods applicable to the CDG Satellite account in proportion to the times, days and seasons when the Excess Generation was delivered to the Authority. - (3) If any allocated Excess Generation remains after application to the Satellite account, the remaining allocated Excess Generation shall be carried forward on the CDG Satellite's account as a volumetric (kWh) credit for future bill periods. - (4) Any volumetric (kWh) credit remaining at the end of the annual period for each CDG Satellite account will be purchased by the Authority as if the account were individually net metered. - (5) Annual Allocation Requests
+For CDG Satellite accounts served under time-of-use rates, the Excess Generation will be further allocated to the rating periods applicable to the CDG Satellite account in proportion to the times, days and seasons when the Excess Generation was delivered to the Authority. - (3) If any allocated Excess Generation remains after application to the Satellite account, the remaining allocated Excess Generation shall be carried forward on the CDG Satellite's account as a volumetric (kWh) credit for future bill periods. - (4) Any volumetric (kWh) credit remaining at the end of the annual period for each CDG Satellite account will be purchased by the Authority as if the account were individually net metered.

+(5) Annual Allocation Requests